verdu103/Coursera_ExploratoryData_Plotting1/INSTRUCTIONS.md

 **Plot 2**

-1. plot2.R contains the code to generate plot one
+1. plot2.R contains the code to generate plot two
 2. plot2.png contains the image file for the plot generated in the code.

 ![image](plot2.png)

 **Plot 3**

-1. plot3.R contains the code to generate plot one
+1. plot3.R contains the code to generate plot three
 2. plot3.png contains the image file for the plot generated in the code.

 ![image](plot3.png)

 **Plot 4**

-1. plot4.R contains the code to generate plot one
+1. plot4.R contains the code to generate plot four
 2. plot4.png contains the image file for the plot generated in the code.

 ![image](plot4.png)